nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 #### Reproducing Kaggle results

-We recommend running the following commands using the Leonhard cluster and the following configurations as the evaluation process can take long
+As the evaluation process might long, we recommend running the following commands on the Leonhard cluster using the following configurations

 ```
 bsub -n 10 -q "gpu.24h" -R "rusage[mem=10000,ngpus_excl_p=1]" COMMAND